TheLokj/WizardEye/README.md

 This behavior aims to reproduce the [Heng Li's seqbility](https://github.com/lh3/misc/tree/cc0f36a9a19f35765efb9387389d9f3a6756f08f/seq/seqbility) logic, which is not directly usable in a cross-mappability context.

+If `--considere-all` is used, the same behavior and formulae are still used but uniqueness is simply no longer required.

 ##### Frequency